android/kotlin-guides/interop.md

 ## Returning `Unit`

-Interfaces and abstract classes which are meant to be implemented or extended by consumers in Java should not have functions which return `Unit` (implicitly or explicitly).
+Interfaces and abstract classes which are meant to be implemented or extended by consumers in Java should avoid functions which return `Unit` (implicitly or explicitly).
 Doing so requires specifying an explicit `return Unit.INSTANCE;` statement which is unidiomatic.

 Prefer defining these interfaces and abstract classes in Java so that a true `void` can be used.

+_Note: This recommendation might change in the future.
+See [KT-21018](https://youtrack.jetbrains.com/issue/KT-21018)._

 ## Avoid `Nothing` generics